nefarius4schmu/Jax/readme.md

 ### Callback

-Manipulate the loaded content using a callback function.
+Make use of loaded content using a callback function.

 HTML:
 ```html